jaideepsai-narayan/video-analytics/README.md

 **NOTE**

-If you get the below error
+If you get the below error:

 - ModuleNotFoundError: No module named 'torchvision.transforms.functional_tensor' please follow the below work around.